|

 Anarchism: A Study of Left-Wing American Individualism, 1932

-that such a term might also represent a formal philosophy I could possibly
+recognizing that such a term might also represent a formal philosophy

 I had to think all that stuff through myself.